raquo/Airstream/README.md

 #### EventBus

-`new EventBus[MyEvent]` is the general-purpose way to create a stream on which you can manually trigger events.
+`new EventBus[MyEvent]` is a more powerful way to create a stream on which you can manually trigger events.
 The resulting EventBus exposes two properties:

 **`events`** is the stream of events emitted by the EventBus.